2021 Maricopa County presidential ballot audit: June 2021

 The audit has produced division among Arizona Republicans.
 After initially supporting the audit, on May 9 Paul Boyer, a member of the Arizona State Senate Republican caucus, criticized the audit, saying "it makes us look like idiots."
 The Maricopa County Board of Supervisors, which is dominated by Republicans, also opposed the audit.
 On May 17, the board held a hearing and sent Fann a twelve-page letter to dispute her allegations of wrongdoing by county officials.
 Republican board chairman Jack Sellers stated that the allegations were actually due to the incompetence of the auditors and accused Fann of an "attempt at legitimatizing a grift disguised as an audit."
 Fann, however, continued to support the audit, and sent the Board of Supervisors a four-page letter stating that "serious issues" had arisen during the audit.
 Arizona Republican Party Chairwoman Kelli Ward released multiple videos about the audit, in which she criticized the Board of Supervisors and raised "the possibility of placing the validity of the entire 2020 election into question."
+Townsend continued pushing for legislative changes that gave legitimacy to Logan's findings including allegations that election workers should be arrested and Arizona voters should stay committed to election denialism, a claim Townsend reiterated on stage at a Florence, Arizona Trump rally in January 2022.
 A poll conducted at the end of March found that 78.3% of Arizona Republicans believed "that there was significant voter fraud in the 2020 United States Presidential Election which compromised the integrity of the election."

 It was reported in June 2021 that a Cyber Ninjas subcontractor had transported copies of voting systems data to a supposed "lab" in Bigfork, Montana.
 The exact nature of the data and what efforts had been taken to keep it secure was unclear.
 A CNN reporter traveled to the location listed in property records for the subcontractor and found a cabin in a wooded non-commercial area.